Why and how to regularly invest in ETFsInvesting knowledge

 How do I regularly invest in ETFs with BUX Zero?

 It’s quite easy.
 You can set up a standing order from your bank account to your BUX Zero account, then use that money to invest in an ETF of your choice each month.
-By the way, we’re working on an automatic recurring investment plan for ETFs which will make it even easier.
+By the way, we’re working on an automatic recurring Savings Plan for ETFs which will make it even easier.
 We’ll keep you posted!

 All views, opinions and analyzes in this article should not be read as personal investment advice and individual investors should make their own decisions or seek independent advice.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.